sethvargo/vault-kubernetes-workshop/README.md

 This will:

+1. Create a CloudSQL database

-1. Enable the `gcp` secrets engine
+1. Enable the `database` secrets engine

-1. Configure the `gcp` secrets engine
+1. Configure the `databse` secrets engine

-1. Create a "roleset" which determines the permissions the generated service account will have (in this example, the permissions grant projectviewer to the project)
+1. Create a "role" which configures the permissions the SQL user has

 1. Create a new policy which allows generating these dynamic credentials